 The emergency planning committee, in consultation with key stakeholders, shall develop specific response procedures for a given situation.
 Let’s look at some of what might be included.

-After hours procedures.
+After hours of procedures.

 The emergency plan should be just as relevant and workable for employees or other occupants to use after hours.
 Even though there may be fewer people in the building the response procedures must be contextualised to the specific scenario.